-The Issuer's primary contractual obligations include the Initial Bank Facility Agreement, the Hedging Agreements, the Bonds and the Debt Service Reserve Facility Agreement.
+The Issuer's primary contractual obligations include the Bonds, the Original Bonds and the Debt Service Reserve Facility Agreement.
 See "Terms and Conditions of the Bonds."

 As of the date of this Offering Memorandum, AssetCo had no contractual obligations or commitments to make future payments under contracts for any of the periods (i) ending less than one year, (ii) ending one to three years, (iii) ending three to five years and (iv) more than five years, in each case from such date, except as otherwise disclosed in this Offering Memorandum.